nimrod97/Flight-Inspection-Wpf-App/README.md

 * In addition a we will see the two corallated features regression line.
 * Joystick - displayes the movment of the Elevator and Aileron.
 * Upload file button - upload csv file to learn how normal flight should be.
-* Dll button - upload Dynamic-Link Library of anomaly detector algoritem.
+* Dll button - upload Dynamic-Link Library of anomaly detector algorithm.
 * Anomaly detection graph - after uploading the dll files and choosing a specific feature a graph will display the anomalies that found in the flight.
 * Anomaly detection slider - you can see the current time step that anomaly occurred next to the Flight slider.